 The CARES Act also included a total allocation of \$659 billion for loans to be issued by financial institutions through the Small Business Administration ("SBA").
 This program is known as the Paycheck Protection Program ("PPP").
 PPP loans are forgivable, in whole or in part, if the proceeds are used for eligible payroll costs and other permitted purposes in accordance with the requirements of the PPP.
 These loans carry a fixed rate of 1.00%.
 PPP loans originated prior to June 5, 2020 have a term of two years, while PPP loans originated on or after June 5, 2020 have a term of five years.
 Payments are deferred for at least the first six months of the loan and the loans are 100% guaranteed by the SBA.
 The SBA pays the originating bank a processing fee ranging from 1% to 5%, based on the size of the loan.
-At March 31, 2022, net deferred loan fees related to PPP loans was a de minimis amount, which will be recognized over the life of the loans.
-Participation in the PPP will likely have a positive impact on the Company's financial position and results of operations as this fee income is recognized over the term of the PPP loans.
-As of December 31, 2021, PPP borrowers had applied for and received forgiveness from the SBA for \$125.2 million of PPP loan principal and have made \$0.3 million of principal payments leaving \$1.1 million of PPP loan principal outstanding as of December 31, 2022.
-The loan forgiveness resulted in the recognition of a de minimis amount of deferred loan fees for the three months ended March 31, 2022.
+At June 30, 2022, net deferred loan fees related to PPP loans was a de minimis amount, which will be recognized over the life of the loans.
+As of December 31, 2021, PPP borrowers had applied for and received forgiveness from the SBA for \$125.2 million of PPP loan principal and had made \$0.3 million of principal payments leaving \$1.1 million of PPP loan principal outstanding as of December 31, 2021.
+During the six months ended June 30, 2022, PPP borrowers made \$0.4 million of principal payments leaving \$0.7 million of PPP loan principal outstanding as of June 30, 2022.
+The loan forgiveness resulted in the recognition of a de minimis amount of deferred loan fees for the six months ended June 30, 2022.

 Basis of Presentation - The consolidated financial statements are comprised of the accounts of FinWise Bancorp and its wholly-owned subsidiaries, FinWise Investments, LLC and FinWise Bank (collectively, the "Company").
 All significant inter-company transactions have been eliminated in consolidation.
 In the opinion of management, all the adjustments (consisting of normal and recurring adjustments) necessary for the fair presentation of the consolidated financial condition and the consolidated results of operations for the unaudited periods presented have been included.
-The results of operations and other data presented for three months ended March 31, 2022 are not necessarily indicative of the results of operations that may be expected for subsequent periods or the full year results.
+The results of operations and other data presented for three and six months ended June 30, 2022 are not necessarily indicative of the results of operations that may be expected for subsequent periods or the full year results.